henningte/eb1125/README.md

     (2015)](https://academic.oup.com/evolut/article/69/1/90/6851823#supplementary-data).
 -   [:file_folder:
     dpeatdecomposition_snapshot.rds](targets/leaching/derived_data/dpeatdecomposition_snapshot.rds):
-    This file is a snapshot from the Peat Decomposition Database
+    This file is the subset of the data from the Peat Decomposition Database (Teickner and Knorr 2024) we analyzed in this project.
-    \[—todo:ref\].

 ### Contributions